FAQ's

 Yes.

 Many Corps members use their year of service to apply to grad school.
 Most ESC programs conclude in June and July (Plainsong Farm is the one exception.
-Their year runs January to November.)
+Their year runs January to October.)
 This allows for an easy transition into the academic year.
 Your ESC experience, at your service site and beyond, will help to clarify your career interests.

 Once you've submitted an application, local Program Directors will reach out to you to set up an interview.
 This shouldn't be a nerve-wracking experience.
 Consider these more as discernment conversations.
 We're here to help you figure out if an ESC Year is right for you and which program may best match your interests.
 Read more about the application process here.